aglowid/interview/README.md

-Task: Build an online reviews website
+# Task: Build an online reviews website #

-***Note**: Please spend about 5 hours or less on this project.
-We don't expect you to come close to finishing this; instead, we are looking to see how you implement features.*
+**Note** _ Please spend about 5 hours or less on this project.
+We don't expect you to come close to finishing this; instead, we are looking to see how you implement features. _

 Implement a Rails application that allows users to review movies.
 After logging in, a user should be able to leave a review of 1-10 on that movie, and an optional comment.
 Reviews are displayed on a movie's page as a list on chronological order.